hackgvl/events-api/CONTRIBUTING.md

     ```

 2. Selecting a branch name
+  Working on a separate branch for each issue helps you keep your local work copy clean.
+You should never work on the `master` branch.
+This will soil your copy of the Events API and you may have to start over with a fresh clone or fork.

+  All new branches / contributions should be made off of the `master` branch, but not in it, as described below.

   Check that you are on `master` as explained previously, and branch off from there by typing:
     ```sh
     git checkout -b fix/update-readme